The history of EENI - The School of International Business

 In 1998 the school was moved to Corbera de Llobregat (Barcelona).
 By that time, the old Internet course changed into “e-Commerce course”; the e-business phenomenon started up.
 The internationalisation process was strengthened by focusing it on two complementary strategies:

 EENI established a good relationship with the Electronic Business School of Ireland, and both schools initiated the first activities in European and Asian East countries.

 Projects in cooperation with educational institutions were strengthened in Latin America.
 EENI started translating its courses into English, French, Portuguese, and Italian.
 The first version of its e-campus was also created.
 During this time, several projects were developed with Universities, such as Pompeu Fabra IDEC University (Spain), Pontifical Catholic University (Peru), Jorge Tadeo Lozano University (Colombia), Missions University (Argentina), Royal University (Bolivia), and with Business Associations (Chambers of Commerce, Employers' Organisations).

 The beginning of 2001 set a new stage for EENI since it changed its courses and internationalisation strategies.
 These new strategies were focused on getting students and customers increasingly closer by including a group of scholars who added value to courses in its distribution network.
 The first online versions of the whole education system were set up, as well as a new version of the e-Campus was released.

 At the end of 2002, EENI presented its online education offer, an e-learning system, which was self-developed and focused on the idea that the students could download contents from the Internet and study off-line.
 The school also started working on developing a new learning area on International Business: Intercultural Management.
 The case method

 was included in the field of international marketing and internationalisation strategies, and several group works were designed for students from different countries.
 Moreover, this year a cooperation agreement was signed with the ALADI (Latin American Integration Association).

 EENI open a branch for the Middle East and the MENA countries, led by Hazem El Sheik.

-In 2003, EENI joined the United Nations International Commission on Distance Learning.EENI (The Global Business School) is a certified member of the International Commission on Distance Learning (ECOSOC United Nations)
+In 2003, EENI joined the United Nations International Commission on Distance Learning.EENI (School of International Business) is a certified member of the International Commission on Distance Learning (ECOSOC United Nations)